celest-dev/website/docs/functions/creating-functions.md

 }
 ```

 The above code snippet is all you need to define your functions!
-You can now go to your terminal and run the following command.
+Go to your console and run the following command.

 ```shell
 celest start